 The United States and the 1967 Arab-Israeli War

 The legacy of the 1967 War is still with us in the form of Security Council Resolution 242 and the continued Israeli occupation of the Golan Heights and the West Bank.
-This seminar talk will the Johnson administration’s decisions before, during, and after the war.
+This seminar talk will focus on the Johnson administration’s decisions before, during, and after the war.
 It will trace the influences behind certain decisions including a rush to evade supposed commitments made prior to the war.
 It will also present new information regarding the Israeli attack on the USS Liberty.

 Reservations requested because of limited seating: